 so i will probbaly get one in secret hahaha somewhere that they cant see

 I have a small one that I got on an impulse when I was 17 and think it’s lame.
 I am considering covering it with something more meaningful now (it’s on my ribcage) – some sort of quote.
 If you go for a full sleeve or something you have to really commit to it.
-It will change your “image” and you have to be sure that it is something that will suit you forever.posted over 3 years ago
+It will change your “image” and you have to be sure that it is something that will suit you forever.posted almost 6 years ago

 I have a tattoo – when I was about 16 I drew a symbol on my hand, every day, and decided if I was still drawing it, and it still meant the same thing to me in two years – I would get it as a tattoo.
 Which it did, so I did – It is on my shoulder blade, so a lot of people don’t even know I have it, if I wear t-shirts, or high backed tops.
 But I digress -